What I Know Now

 Notes from 35 years in the Boardroom

 Most board directors arrive in the role without a manual.
-Some pick it up quickly.
-Many spend years doing the job by feel and never quite sure whether they’re getting it right.
+Most of us spend years doing the job by feel, never quite sure whether we’re getting it right.

-Written from four decades at board level – as director, MD, CEO, chair, NED, and investor across manufacturing, food, retail, and engineering – it covers the eleven things that actually determine whether a board makes a business better or lets it drift: purpose, leadership, culture, performance, people, strategy, growth, exit, family-business dynamics, reputation, and what the role eventually teaches you about yourself.
+I’ve spent four decades at board level – as director, MD, CEO, chair, NED, and investor across fifteen businesses in manufacturing, food, retail, and engineering.
+This book covers the things I’ve come to believe actually determine whether a board makes a business better or lets it stagnate: purpose, leadership, culture, performance, people, strategy, growth, exit, family-business dynamics, reputation, and what the role eventually teaches you about yourself.

-Direct, experience-based, and deliberately short on theory, each chapter ends with a single question the reader has to answer for themselves.
+It’s experience-based, and deliberately short on theory.
+If I haven’t lived it, it isn’t in the book.
+Each chapter ends with a single question I’d ask you to answer for yourself.

-This is not a governance textbook.
-It is a working guide for owners, MDs, directors, and aspiring directors who are already doing the job and want to do it better.
+This isn’t a governance textbook.
+It’s an honest and direct working guide for owners, MDs, and directors who are already doing the job and want to do it better – and for aspiring directors getting ready to step into it.

 Order the book